-Schedule 5 of the Port Stephens LEP 2013 identifies Boomerang Park's former stone quarry and mature tree planting as being of local heritage significance.
+Schedule 5 of the Port Stephens Local Environment Plan (PSLEP) 2013 identifies Boomerang Park's former stone quarry and mature tree planting as being of local heritage significance.

-Council acknowledges the heritage significance of items by their inclusion in its LEP.
-The LEP provides a strong framework to protect these assets.
+Council acknowledges the heritage significance of items by their inclusion in the PSLEP.
+The PSLEP provides a strong framework to protect these assets.